 Before we get into the trading with the news strategy, it’s important that you understand why news is the center of this strategy.
 At the end of the day, the market moves when investors invest or divest in stocks.
 So essentially, the reason for any movement we see in the market is the result of investor perceptions.

 This is important to keep in mind when it comes to the trading with the news strategy.
 At the end of the day, investors scour news when creating their own opinions of a stock or stocks.
-So, while investor movements are the reason for up and down movement in the market, the underlying reason for the movement is the news that led to the investor perception that the stock was a good buy or sell.
+So, while investor movements are the reason for up and down movement in the market, the underlying reason for the movement is the news that led to the investor perception that the Motley Fool stock picks were good buy or sell.

 This is where the trading with the news strategy comes in.
 The strategy is built on a relatively simple principle.
 That principle is that if you pay close attention to the news that investors care about, you can catch trends early, and capitalize on those trends for a profit.